-It's the most expensive air time on television, but most major advertisers are willing to shell it out.
-That is, to reach the millions of viewers huddled around the living room TV on Super Bowl Sunday.
+It's the most expensive air time on television.
+Even so, most major advertisers are willing to shell it out -- to reach the millions of viewers huddled around the living room TV on Super Bowl Sunday.

 Traditionally, the big game attracts close to 100 million viewers, the biggest TV audience for any U.S. sporting event.

 And, with the price tag going up every year, it's almost guaranteed that advertisers pull out all the stops to get you to watch -- and remember -- their multi-million-dollar commercials.

 Meanwhile, keep it here for videos and updates on 2019 Super Bowl ads as they are announced.

 Back in the big game this year is, of course, Anheuser-Busch which is planning a full five minutes of air time this year with a record eight ads -- featuring five brands and seven product including Budweiser, Bud Light, Michelob Ultra, Stella and Bon & Viv SpikedSeltzer.
 AND -- watch for the return of the famous Budweiser Clydesdale horses (after taking last year off), with a memorable comeback ad aimed at millenials.